viralemergence/.github/profile/README.md

 🕸️ Our research often uses network science and machine learning to analyze and predict complex systems, especially host-virus networks.

-📝 Our [publications](https://www.viralemergence.org/work) are all available for download as PDFs.
+📝 All of our [publications](https://www.viralemergence.org/work) are all available for download as PDFs (even if they're paywalled elsewhere).

 💻 Read more on our [website](viralemergence.org).